-CDW C08 Evaluate activity outcomes

-Step 6 of a project cycle Glasim bek na skelim

-CDW C06 Conduct community training

-CDW C09 Provide mentoring

-CDW C10 Facilitate a specialist's visit

-Prepare a report

-PNG National Standard Performance Criteria for Element 4 (Prepare a Report)

-- 1. Maintain a record of activities and movements according to workplace practices - 2.
-Report what was done during the visit, including relevant measurable information, comments, stories, and observations - 3.
-Report outcomes clearly - 4.
-Provide an analysis of outcomes - 5.
-Provide recommendations for future action based on analysis

-How to maintain a record of activities and Topic 4.1 movements according to workplace practices
+1 hours

-To meet the Standard for Element 4 (prepare a report) you need to begin while you are still in the field (during the visit).
+210 Materials Exercise book.
+Pen or pencil.
+1 To meet the Standard for Element 4 (prepare a report) you need to begin while you are still in the field (during the visit).
 While in the field you need to maintain a record of activities and movements according to workplace practices.
 Most Community Development Workers write a diary (or journal), but it is also possible to make a regular video or audio recording.

-With your colleagues, discuss what sort of things are usually written down or recorded in a diary or journal?
+1 Discussion With your colleagues, discuss what sort of things are usually written down or recorded in a diary or journal?
 What you write down or record in your diary or journal will depend on what you are doing and what your organisation expects you to record.
-However, normally the following things are written down or recorded:

-- The activities you carried out and how well they went - The results or effects of what you did (the outcomes) - Your analysis of the outcomes - Who the people you met were and how many people you met - What was discussed, and any decisions made - Where and when you did things or spoke to people - Contact details of people you may need to contact again - Notes to guide yourself about things you might need to find out more about, follow up on, or do differently next time

-With your colleagues, discuss why it is important to record information in a diary or journal?

-One big reason for recording information in a diary or journal is that it helps you remember what happened when you prepare your report.
-Yu holim olaeta stori long tingting tasol taim long givim ripot nogut tingting i lus pinis.
+However, normally the following things are written down or recorded: The activities you carried out and how well they went ✤ The results or effects of what you did (the outcomes) 4 Who the people you met were and how many people you met What was discussed, and any decisions made Where and when you did things or spoke to people Contact details of people you may need to contact again Notes to guide yourself about things you might need to find out more about, follow up on, or do differently next time , it 2 Discussion With your colleagues, discuss why it is important to record information in a diary or journal?
+2 One big reason for recording information in a diary or journal is that it helps you remember what happened when you prepare your report.
+Yu holim olgeta stori long tingting tasol taim long givim ripot nogut tingting i lus pinis.
 Em bai olsem.
 Yu save.
 The other big reason for recording information in a diary or journal is that while you are doing it you think about what you did and how it is going.
 You reflect on your experience.

-How to maintain a record of activities and Topic 4.1 movements according to workplace practices
+Core units Element 4 Topic 4.1 How to maintain a record of activities and movements according to workplace practices